Victoria Highway – Little Horse and Big Horse Creek Crossings and Road Upgrades

 This section of the Victoria Highway forms part of the main route to the Bulla and Amanbidji communities, and is utilised by the Bradshaw Defence facility in the vicinity.

-A temporary earth stockpile will be pre-loaded onto the new alignment for a 9 month settlement period to achieve a firm foundation on the compressible riverine soils.
+A temporary earth stockpile has been pre-loaded onto the new alignment during August 2018 for a 9 month consolidation period to achieve a firm foundation on the compressible riverine soils.

 Image shows impact on Bradshaw Bridge during 2008 flood.
 Adjacent is existing Little Horse Bridge.